dotlang/language/README.md

 Modules are source code files.
 You can import them into current module and use their public types and bindings.
 You can import modules from local file-system, GitHub or any other external source which the compiler supports (If import path starts with `.` or `..` it is relative path, if it start with `/` it is based on global DOTPATH, else it's using external protocols like `git`).
 After importing a module, you will have access to their public types and bindings (Those that don't start with `_`).

 Bindings defined at module level must be compile time calculatable.
-You can also change or add public bindings and types when importing a module (Syntax 2, Example 7).

 In order to solve a name conflict during module import, you should add an intermediate module, import the problematic module, rename and export the needed symbols and then import the intermediate module.